 Consignments will be delivered in accordance with the packaging quantities set out in Table 2 below.
 Maximum delivery volumes assume double stacked pallets.
 Individual Communications Hub Consignments may therefore include pallets in different pallet layers.

-Where Communications Hub Orders in the North Region are placed for multiple Communications Hub Variants, these Communications Hub Variants will be delivered on separate pallets.
+Where Communications Hub Orders in the North are placed for multiple Communications Hub Variants, these Communications Hub Variants will be delivered on separate pallets.
 Pallets will not contain a mix of different Communications Hub Variants.

 Table 2; Communications Hub delivery packaging